minio/docs/docs/how-to-use-minio-server-side-encryption-with-aws-cli.md

 # How to use Minio's Server-side Encryption with the AWS CLI

 Minio supports S3 server-side-encryption with customer provided keys (SSE-C).
-The following sections describe the use of server-side encryption with the AWS Command Line Interface (`awscli`):
+The following sections describe the use of server-side encryption with the AWS Command Line Interface (`aws-cli`):
 * [Prerequisites](#prerequisites)
 * [Use SSE-C with aws-cli](#use-sse-c-with-aws-cli)
 * [Security Notice](#security-notice)